Mantas-2155X/ModdingTool/README.md

 ## What is this?

-hooh Modding tool is an Unty Editor Project that has almost everything to mod ILLUSION's game AI-shoujyo.
+hooh Modding tool is a Unity Editor Project that has almost everything to mod ILLUSION's game AI-Syoujyo and Honey Select 2.

 This modding tool's base has been created by roy12 and I added some nice easy-to-use modding tool to make everyone's life easier.